 - (1) The Master's program is divided into individual modules, each of which concludes with an examination.
 The content of a module may be taught in one or more courses with different methods of teaching and study.
-A module normally takes place for the duration of one semester (or, if need be, for the duration of two semesters at the most).
-A module examination may be subdivided into several individual examinations with the same or differing types of examination pursuant to sections 19 to 22.
-The examinations are to determine whether students are proficient in the essential topics and methods taught in the modules and whether they are capable of independently applying the knowledge and skills acquired. - (2) The examination requirements are to be aligned with the contents of the courses offered in the catalog of modules.
+The courses of a module usually run for the duration of one semester (or, if need be, for the duration of two semesters at the most).
+Pursuant to sections 19 to 22, a module examination may be subdivided into several individual examinations of the same or different type.
+The examinations are to determine whether students are proficient in the essential topics and methods taught in the modules and whether they are capable of independently applying the knowledge and skills acquired. - (2) The examination requirements are to be aligned with the contents of the courses offered in the module catalog.
 Students may be required to be familiar with relevant contents of previous modules. - (3) A module's type of examination depends on the requirements of the individual module.
-Admissible types of examination are written examinations (sections 19 and 20), oral examinations (section up to 90 minutes for modules with 2 weekly periods per semester (Semesterwochenstunden)

-21) of 20 to 45 minutes duration per examinee and other types of examination (section 22) as well as combinations of the aforementioned types of examination.
+Admissible types of examination are written examinations (sections 19 and 21), oral examinations (section 21) of 20 to 45 minutes duration per examinee and other types of examination (section 22) as well as combinations of the aforementioned types of examination.